The Ultimate New Puppy Owner’s Checklist

 Buy some before your puppy arrives.

-Transition to another food at 6+ months if desired.
+Transition to another food at 6+ months (and when pup has been living with you for at least 1 month) if desired.

 Estimated cost: